screen reader text

 AusTraits is a relational database, with 11 elements, jointly storing the trait data, study metadata, and information about the AusTraits structure and build.
 Visualisations of these elements and the linkages between them are here to orient AusTraits users.
 Further information on AusTraits is available on the project’s GitHub repository and in an accompanying online book on the traits.build GitHub repository, including chapters on the database structure.
 The AusTraits Plant Dictionary is available here.

-The AusTraits project received investment from 2021-2023 from the Australian Research Data Commons (ARDC).
+The AusTraits project is currently receiving investment from the Australian Research Data Commons (ARDC) through their Plant Research Data Commons program.
+From 2021-2023 AusTraits received ARDC investment through their Australian Data Partnerships program, to grow the database into a National Data Asset.
 The ARDC is funded by the National Collaborative Research Infrastructure Strategy (NCRIS).
-The investment, together with co-investment from our 19 partner institutions, will expand AusTraits' data coverage and enhance data quality, allowing AusTraits to emerge as a national data asset.
 The AusTraits core team and broader team of ARDC partners are jointly working on a collection of work packages to achieve this goal.

 Contributing new data to AusTraits